rubocop/rubocop/manual/cops_style.md

 --- | ---
 Enabled | No

-Checks for if and unless statements used as modifers of other if or unless statements.
+Checks for if and unless statements used as modifiers of other if or unless statements.

 ### Example